 Fountain Pen Inks

-Fountain pen ink is a solution, which means it is a fluid that it made up of a solvent and a solute.
-A solvent is a liquid that the solute has been dissolved in, so that it is one consistent solution.
+Fountain pen ink is a solution, which means it is a fluid that is made up of a solvent and a solute.
+A solvent is a liquid that the solute (in this case coloured dye) has been dissolved in, so that it is one consistent solution.
 In fountain pen ink, the solutes are reduced to the molecular level and therefore it contains no solid matter to clog up a fountain pen.
 You could use this for a calligraphy dip pen, except that it may be too thin of an ink and may fall off the nib as soon as it hits the page.

 Calligraphy inks are typically pigmented, which means their color is derived from not dissolved dyes but from finely ground up solid matter, similar to paint.
-The particles settle over time and the ink containers need to be shaken.
+Similar to oil and water, the particles settle over time and the ink containers need to be shaken.
 These particles will clog up a fountain pen.
 Certain inks, like India ink, contain gum arabic which is a thickening agent that will further clog up a fountain pen.

 List of typically used calligraphy inks: